What is functional abdominal pain?

 About functional abdominal pain

-Functional abdominal pain originates from an abnormal connection between the nervous system in the intestines and the nervous system in the brain.
+Functional abdominal pain originates from an abnormal connection between the nervous system in the intestines and the brain.
+There is an abnormality in how signals from the gastrointestinal tract are processed in the brain.
 There is no test that can specifically make the diagnosis.
-It is seen in several conditions, including abdominal migraines, irritable bowel syndrome and autonomic disorders.
+It is seen in several functional abdominal pain conditions, including abdominal migraines, irritable bowel syndrome and some autonomic disorders.

 What causes functional abdominal pain?

-Researchers still don’t know what causes functional abdominal pain, but they know the problem is related to how the brain and gut interact together.
-Just like some patients suffer from headaches that result from stress or other causes, some children suffer from pain that comes from the intestines.
+Researchers still don’t know exactly what causes functional abdominal pain, but they know the problem is related to how the brain and gut interact together.
+This is why the term “disorders of the gut-brain interaction” is now used for conditions that include functional abdominal pain NOS, irritable bowel syndrome (IBS), functional dyspepsia, and abdominal migraine.
+Just like some patients suffer from headaches that result from stress or other causes, some children suffer from abdominal pain.

 How often does functional abdominal pain occur?

-Although the exact prevalence of this condition is unknown, it’s believed that as many as 25 percent of children in the community have abdominal pain that occurs at least once per week..
-Abdominal pain is one of the most common pediatric complaints, accounting for 4 percent of all general pediatric doctor visits.
+Although the exact prevalence of this condition is unknown, it’s believed that as many as 25 percent of children in the community have abdominal pain that occurs at least once per week.
+Functional abdominal pain is one of the most common conditions in children, accounting for 4 percent of all general pediatric doctor visits.

 How does functional abdominal pain develop?